snac-cooperative/technical-docs/plan.md

 ### Overview and order of work

-1. create tech documents, filling in as much prose as possible
-   - currenly on-going

-1. create prototype software to test tech requirements, iterate updating requirements and prototype
-   - Work flow engine is working and has both a command-line and web interface
-   - We have a SQL database schema

-1. create tests for test driven development, and validate prototype

-1. refactor or rewrite prototype to match requirements

-1. create version 1 of software

-**RH: I'd rework this a little, but would like feedback:**

 1. List requirements of the overall application. (done)

 2. Organize requirements by component, clean up, flesh out, and vet. (requires team meetings)